 Are you eager to make your packaging entirely “green”?
 The world of eco-friendly packaging is a complex one.
 Even if you do make your way through the sea of scientific jargon, legal nuances, and conflicting opinions, it’s still difficult to know which packaging options to pick.

-As environmentally-conscious consumers increasingly turn away from plastic packaging, it’s vital that both online retailers and packaging providers take notice.
+As environmentally-conscious consumers increasingly turn away from plastic packaging, it’s vital that both online retailers and product packaging design companies take notice.
 Some industry sources have highlighted the move towards sustainable practices in eCommerce.

 But what about biodegradable plastic?
 Should you consider it as a serious eCommerce packaging solution?

 In this article, we’ll cover everything you need to know about biodegradable plastic (or bioplastic) packaging.